 Cockroaches are notorious for being hard to track down and remove permanently.
 However, they have a weakness—they only linger in areas rich in resources.
 Here’s how to get rid of cockroaches and shut down their food supplies so they stay gone for good.
+Be sure you know the subtle signs your house could be infested with cockroaches.

 Don’t give cockroaches any hiding places to run to when discovered.
 Most important, remove any debris or unnecessary supplies from your house.
 That includes stacks of cardboard, magazines, and newspapers, which cockroaches love.
 Try to keep everything off the floor unless it is absolutely necessary to store it there.